General rules for Irish Shows Association Championships 2009

 4. No other sponsor may be involved in qualifying classes.

 5. Shows may charge an entrance fee for each qualifying class.
-The I.S.A. will award a rosette to the successful animal(s) at the Final.
+The I.S.A. will award a rosette to the successful animal(s) on appearance at the Final.

-7. Animals qualified for finals are not eligible to enter in any other show class where the Final is held.
+7. Animals qualified for finals are not eligible to enter in any other class at the Show where the Final is held other than a Qualifying Class for another Competition.

 9. Animal Passports must be read by a Veterinary Surgeon appointed by the show.

-10. On completion of judging, Stewards must instruct the successful competitors to attend at the Show Secretary's Office and to complete the necessary documentation for entry to the championship final.
+10. On Completion of judging, Stewards must instruct the successful competitors to attend at the Show Secretary’s Office within one hour and to complete the necessary documentation for entry to the championship final.

 11. The show must appoint a well-briefed officer, who will be attendance at the Secretary's Office, and who will assist exhibitors to complete the necessary documentation for participation in the final and to collect the relevant entrance fee.

-12. Show Secretaries must forward complete result cards, together with appropriate fees to the Irish Shows Association within three (3) days following the holding of the show.
+12. Show Secretaries must forward completed result cards, together with appropriate fees to the Irish Shows Association within three (3) days following the holding of the show.

 N.B.
 Shows must return results card marked "No Qualifier" for any or all of the events for which no animal (or exhibit) has been selected.